OMandila/prisoners-dilemma/README.md

-# Prisoner's Dilemma : Game Theory Illustrated
+# The Prisoner's Dilemma : Game Theory Illustrated

 ## Introduction
 This project is an interactive web application that simulates the classic game theory scenario known as the Prisoner's Dilemma.